Dean-Clark27/The_Buzz/mobile/README.md

 - `npx expo start` - Start the app
 - `npm test` - Run tests (I would reccommend using the "Jest" extension in VSCode)
 - `npx typedoc` - Generate documentation

+## Unit Test Descriptions:
+- App should fetch posts and set the local data
+- App should log an error if fetch fails
+- On pressing like, the like count should increase
+- On pressing like, the like count should decrease
+- On pressing dislike, the dislike count should increase
+- On pressing dislike, the dislike count should decrease
+- On adding a post, the post should be added to the list
+- The message page should render each part correctly
+- The add post modal should open and close correctly
+- The add post modal should render each part correctly
+- The add post modal should disable submit button correctly
+- The list item should render each part correctly
+- The list item should toggle the like button correctly